peterkaminski/pixie/README.md

-# Pixie - Image Analysis Using GPT-4 with Vision API
+# Pixie - Command-line Image Analysis Using GPT-4 with Vision API

 ## Overview